bpark96/clean.plot/README.md

 ## Installation

-You can install the development version of data.cleaner like so:
+You can install the development version of clean.plot like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?